TULiberalArts/Public-Policy/pages/next-stops.md

 These alumni are joined by three MPP Faculty: _Joseph McLaughlin and Gary Mucciaroni (far left) and Pat Amberg-Blyskal (center front)_.

 After the ceremony our newest MPP alums and their family members were toasted at a reception.
 Additionally, two MPP alumni were awarded the MPP Public Service Award – _Billy Folinusz and Lexi White_.
 We wish them all the best and look forward to hearing about their future successes!

 ___

 ## Alumni Spotlight
-May 2018 and January 2019 Graduates Take on New Employment Opportunities!
-Members of our very first classes of 9 and 5 MPP graduates are landing new jobs in a variety of public service settings.
+May 2018, January 2019 and May209 Graduates Take on New Employment Opportunities!
+Members of our first classes of MPP graduates are landing new jobs in a variety of public service settings.
 We wish them all great success!

 - **Brian Clinton**<br/>
   Left his position on the staff of Councilwoman Cherelle Parker to become Assistant Chief of Staff in the Mayor's Office of the City of   Philadelphia.<br/>